Michael-Zp/Framework/CG/Examples/PersistenceExample/readme.md

 ### How to save and load your game state
-1. Make this example into a real Tic-Tack-Toe game
+Make this example into a real Tic-Tack-Toe game
+1. Add a game logic class and implement the Tic-Tack-Toe logic